kahunam/wordpress-auto-alt-tags/README.md

 - **Gemini 1.5 Flash** - Previous generation, still capable
 - **Gemini 1.5 Flash 8B** - Smallest model, fastest processing
 - **Gemini 1.5 Pro** - Most capable, highest quality

+### Default Prompt

+The default prompt used for generating alt text is:
+> "Generate a concise, descriptive alt text for this image.
+Focus on the main subject and important details.
+Keep it under 125 characters and avoid phrases like 'image of' or 'picture of'.
+Be specific and helpful for screen readers."

+You can override this with your own prompt in the settings.

 ## 🎯 Cost Optimization